 - 1. Emergency Medical Care Procedures: In the event of medical emergencies, the following measures should be taken: - 1.1.
 In the event of serious illness or injury, or in the event that additional medical/emergency assistance is required, an ambulance should be called and the person transported to the appropriate hospital Emergency Room, locally Audrain Community Hospital (911 or 582-5000).
 If the event is perceived as a true emergency 1.
-Call the ambulance first.
-2. Call the Program Coordinator/House Manager and Director of Health Services after calling the ambulance. - 1.2.
+Call the ambulance/911 first.
+2. Call the Program Coordinator/House Manager and Director of Health Services after calling the ambulance/911. - 1.2.
 First aid measures should be taken by on-duty staff if appropriate.
 A First Aid Kit is located in each ADDS facility. - 1.3.
 Time permitting, the personal physician (name located in the person's file) of the person served should be contacted. - 1.4.
 Time permitting, contact the ADDS Director of Health Services (phone number listed on emergency numbers list).
 The advice of the Director of Health Services regarding further action may be sought at any time. - 1.5.
-An Incident & Injury Report is to be filled out and sent to Hannibal Regional Office within 24 hours unless a weekend or holiday (then the next business day). - 1.6.
+An Incident & Injury Report is to be filled out and sent to Hannibal Satellite Office within 24 hours unless a weekend or holiday (then the next business day).
+In case of death, the Hannibal Satellite Office should be notified immediately and if, after hours, there will be an in person contact with the on-call Hannibal Satellite Office staff member. - 1.6.
 ADDS administrative staff responsible for medical care coordination and the families of the injured or ill person should be promptly contacted by the on-duty staff member.